tbusser/advent-of-code/2016/02/README.md

 # Day 2: Bathroom Security

 For the first part I used a number to keep track of the position on the keypad.
-Following the instructions meant check of the number could be modified in the desired direction, nothing a couple of `if` statements couldn't handle.
+Following the instructions meant checking if the number could be modified in the desired direction, nothing a couple of `if` statements couldn't handle.

 Part 2 made it clear my solution didn't scale, it could not be adapted to the new situation.
 I figured a graph would work well.
 Instead of building an proper graph class I just created a `const` per key and manually linked all the keys to their neighbors.
 This was easy enough given the small number of keys.